Skip to main content

 Product-market fit is uncertain or shifting.
 A $30M B2B SaaS company I worked with in 2024 had strong initial PMF but was entering two new verticals.
 The founder's instinct said build for both.
 The data said one vertical had 3x the conversion rate.
 There was no weekly review to surface this.
 No KPI tree mapping product investment to revenue by segment.
 A fractional CPO installed that visibility in 30 days.
 The company focused on the high-conversion vertical and grew it from $4M to $7M in ARR within three quarters.

 The product-sales handoff is broken.
 Marketing generates leads.
 Product builds demos.
 Sales follows up.
 But the conversion rate from demo to closed deal is 40% below benchmark because the product experience doesn't match what sales promises.
+I've measured this gap in product-sales alignment diagnostics since 2020.
 This is funnel leakage in the Invisible 40%, the hidden gap before sales engagement that most teams miss.
 A CPO fixes it by aligning product positioning, demo flow, and sales messaging to the actual buyer journey.

 There's no product operating cadence.
 No weekly product-revenue standup.
 No monthly product review tied to KPIs.
 No quarterly planning that connects the roadmap to the P&L. The product team ships and hopes.
 A fractional CPO installs The Revenue Cadence and makes product execution visible to the CEO and board within 45 days.